Office hours

 RESEARCH

-I am an evolutionary ecologist with particular interests in Social Evolution and Senescence (Ageing), and my team study both via long-term field studies of wild social vertebrates, including cooperative weaver birds in the Kalahari desert and European badgers in the UK.
+I am an Evolutionary Ecologist with particular interests in Social Evolution and Senescence (Ageing) and their implications for the resilience of animal populations.
+My team study both via long-term field studies of wild social vertebrates, including cooperative weaver birds in the Kalahari desert and European badgers in the UK.
 We also collaborate with microbiologists to study the evolutionary origins of ageing in unicellular organisms using timelapse microfluidics.
 We ask both evolutionary and mechanistic questions, given the potential for each to inform the other.
-For full details check out animalsocieties.org

-Recent findings from our research on cooperation:
+Recent findings from our research on cooperative societies:

-Cooperative breeding allows a Kalahari bird to cope with unpredictable rainfall Science Advances
+- Cooperative breeding allows a Kalahari bird to cope with unpredictable rainfall Science Advances

 TEACHING